cristinallort/DistributedSystems_IBMCloud/README.md

-# SD_P1
+# SD_MapReduce
-Communication models and Middleware: Playing out with MapReduce
+Communication models and Middleware: Playing out with MapReduce in IBM Cloud.

+## Authors
+Catalina Vilsan and Cristina Llort.